jyevon/boot-unstuck-dongle/README.md

 2. Test serial connection with that tty:
     - Open serial port with screen: `sudo screen /dev/ttyACM0 9600`
     - You should now see the Arduino's response:
 `Reboot prevented.
-X seconds were left.`
+X seconds were left.
+REISUB had been issued Y times since power on.`
     - Exit the screen session: Press <kbd>Ctrl</kbd> + <kbd>A</kbd> followed by <kbd>K</kbd> and <kbd>Y</kbd>.

+3. Prepare [`screen.sh`](screen.sh) on the system:
+    - Create and change to a directory where it can remain: `mkdir boot-unstuck-dongle && cd boot-unstuck-dongle`
+    - Clone the repository: `git clone https://github.com/jyevon/boot-unstuck-dongle.git .`
+    - Or download the single file instead: `wget https://github.com/jyevon/boot-unstuck-dongle/raw/main/screen.sh`
+    - Open `screen.sh` with a text editor and change `tty=/dev/ttyACM0` to the tty determined above: `nano screen.sh`

-3. Add entry to root crontab:
+4. Add entry to root crontab:
     - Open root's crontab: `sudo crontab -e`
-    - Add a line `@reboot` for `screen -dmS bootUnstuckDongle /dev/ttyACM0 9600` and save the file.
+    - Add a line `@reboot` for `bash /path/to/boot-unstuck-dongle/screen.sh` and save the file.
     Example:
 ```cron
 # Edit this file to introduce tasks to be run by cron.